akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-## 5.14 Tso 6: Data Protection For Consumer Iot
+# 5.14 Tso 6: Data Protection For Consumer Iot

-5.14.1 Test group 6-1 5.14.1.0 Test group objective The test group addresses the provision 6-1.
+## 5.14.1 Test group 6-1

+### 5.14.1.0 Test group objective

+The test group addresses the provision 6-1.

-5.14.1.1 Test case 6-1-1 (conceptual)
+### 5.14.1.1 Test case 6-1-1 (conceptual)

+#### Test purpose

+The purpose of this test case is the conceptual assessment of the user information about the processing of personal data.

+#### Test units

-Test purpose The purpose of this test case is the conceptual assessment of the user information about the processing of personal data.
-Test units a) The TL **shall** assess whether the "Documentation of Personal Data" in IXIT 2-UserInfo is suitable for the consumer to obtain the information about processing personal data.
+a) The TL **shall** assess whether the "Documentation of Personal Data" in IXIT 2-UserInfo is suitable for the consumer to obtain the information about processing personal data.

+#### Assignment of verdict

 The verdict PASS is assigned if: